tinlaboratory/taxonomigqa/README.md

 Data used: same as the previous section (Contextualized Representation Similarity), but now for PCA.

-Run `src/pca-interactive.ipynb` to run exps and save data.
+Run `src/pca-full-qwen-vl.ipynb` and `src/pca-full-qwen.ipynb` to run PCA-analysis and save data.

 Then, run `analysis/pca-analysis.R` to get pca plots.